tseccull/motes/CONTRIBUTING.md

 ## Engaging in Jolly Cooperation...🌞
-In the first instance, any interest in contributing to MOTES should be registered by opening an issue in this repo.
+In the first instance, any interest in contributing to MOTES should be registered by opening an **issue** in this repo (before any pull request).
 Keep issues specific and manageable in scope.
 Many issues, each assigned to an individual **actionable** fix or idea, are easier to tackle than one large issue containing a morass of ideas and quasi-related changes that first need to be picked apart.
 Only create a new issue if one does not already exist for a given bug or suggestion.

 I am happy to work with you to fix bugs, improve the docs for MOTES, and integrate new instrument I/O modules.
 Let's talk about making MOTES the best